DukeAtreides/seekonkucc_CommunionClass/MardiGras_through_Lent/Lent_Week_2_Passover.md

 - **Theme:** We all have traditions, but not all people have the same traditions.
 - **Learning objectives:**
   - Children will be able to name 3 elements of the Passover story and Sedar meal
+  - Children will think about the importance of remembering the past and family traditions.
 - **Context / Purpose:**
 - **Opening (Say):**
   > Jesus was not Christian.
 He was `Jewish`.
 He celebrated all the stories and celebrations of the `Jewish` people.
 1500 years before Jesus lived, there lived a Hebrew man named Moses.
 Hebrew is what the Jewish people were called in very ancient times.
 You learned a little bit about Moses earlier in the year.
 But to refresh, in the time of Moses, the Hebrew people were `slaves` in Egypt.
 A slave is someone who is forced to work for someone else.
 With God's help, Moses lead his people to freedom.
 This is the story of the `Passover`.
 Each spring, the Jewish people celebrate a `Sedar` meal to remember this story.
 Jesus also celebrated the `Sedar` meal to remember the `Passover` event.
 Today, Jewish people celebrate the Passover and have `Sedar` meals around the time when we have Easter.
 Jewish people follow God differently than how Christians do it.
 It's important to understand how other people believe, think, and celebrate life.